Atlit Yam: Human remains

 At least 90 human burials, a majority of which were interred either close to or within dwellings, have been recovered at Atlit Yam.
 Most were in situ, but few consisted of disarticulated remains which are suggested to have been secondary burials.
-The individuals were buried in a flexed position typical of those found within Pre-Pottery Neolithic sites in the region.
-Two of the burials are children under the age of fifteen, one is aged to between 14-20 years, four between the ages of 20-30, and four whose ages cannot be determined.
+The individuals were buried in a flexed position typical of those found within pre-pottery Neolithic sites in the region.
+Two of the burials are children under the age of fifteen, one is aged between 14 and 20 years, four between the ages of 20–30, and four whose ages cannot be determined.
 The skeletons of a woman and child, found in 2008, have revealed the earliest known cases of tuberculosis.

 Health

 The buried individuals of Atlit Yam display many signs of poor health, including auditory exotosis, which is a common occurrence when spending extended time cold water diving.
 Dental attrition, caused by excessive tooth-on-tooth wear, could be indicative of rope or cord maneuvering with fishing.
 Elbow wear is similarly common, as seen with extensive rowing.
 A single individual (Burial 13E) displayed signs of tuberculosis, a wrist fracture, dental attrition, prolonged high fever, and epilepsy.
-Excavated by the University of Haifa on October 1, 1987 resulted in the recovery of a complete human burial, in an excellent state of preservation.
+Excavated by the University of Haifa on October 1, 1987, resulted in the recovery of a complete human burial, in an excellent state of preservation.
 She was discovered under 10 m of water, with the skeleton oriented in a flexed position and laid on her right side.
 Subsequent carbon dating of plant material recovered from the burial placed the age of the site at 8000 +/−200 years.

 The Homo I skeleton showed traits similar to Natufian populations, but had its own unique morphologic structure, which evidenced inbreeding in the community.
 The researchers emphasized that one skeleton is not an adequate sample on which to base conclusions.
 Inland and coastal groups present different types of economical and cultural adaptations to their environment.